 Police have shot and killed a woman near the U.S. Capitol in Washington after she tried to drive through a barricade near the White House before driving away and leading officers on a dramatic car chase.

 Washington Police Chief Cathy Lanier told reporters the woman died after police fired into her vehicle.
-Lanier said shots were fired in at least two locations during the confrontation Thursday afternoon.
+Lanier said shots were fired in at least two locations during the confrontation, which took place on Thursday afternoon.

 Capitol Police Chief Kim Dine said this appeared to be an isolated incident with no link to terrorism.
-He said a police officer injured in the car chase is doing well, and that another officer rescued a 1-year-old child from the car after the chase.
+He also said a police officer rescued a 1-year-old child from the car after the chase.

-Police are refusing to comment on the motive of the woman who drove the car.
+Police are refusing to comment on the identity or motive of the woman who drove the car.
 They say the incident remains under investigation.

-A witness told VOA's Indonesia service he was less than 20 meters away when he saw a car racing toward the Capitol pursued by police cars.
-He said police stopped the car and approached it with guns drawn and ordered the driver out of the car.
+A witness told VOA's Indonesian service he was less than 20 meters away when he saw a car racing toward the Capitol pursued by police cars.
+He said police stopped the car and approached it with guns drawn and ordered the driver out.